-We stayed at the Taj Mansingh that night, as the Maurya Sheraton, in the 'Green Zone', a stones throw from the US and British Embassies, was filled to capacity with a Diplomatic Conference.
-Then to The Oberois for lunch, and Lodhi Gardens for tea, keeping the 1940's era Ambassador Taxi with our bearded-turbaned Sardarji driver waiting.
+We stayed at the Taj Mansingh that night, as the Maurya Sheraton, in the Green Zone, a stone's throw from the US and British embassies, was filled to capacity with a diplomatic conference.
+The next day we went to Oberois for lunch and Lodhi Gardens for tea, keeping our 1940s-era Ambassador taxi with our bearded-turbaned Sardarji driver waiting.
 Across from the gardens is The Dalai Lama's Charitable Trust, and we went down the marble steps to the basement to see carpets.
+Sweet Tibetan faces greeted us, "We've been waiting for you, Leslie."
+(Hmm-they knew my name; how curious!)
+Next we toured the emporiums, Connaught Circle, and then the snake-charmer-adorned, incense-infused curio shops on Janpath Road.
+Strolling along with the tourists, an exceedingly large Sardarji approached me with a smile.
+He spoke no English but scratched on a notepad, with barely comprehensible inverted letters: my name, my phone number, and my mother's name....Hmm, very impressive!
+Clearly we were not in Kansas anymore.

-Sweet Tibetan faces greeted us, "We've been waiting for you Leslie".
-(Hmm - they knew my name, that was curious!)
-As it was now 5:00 pm tea time, we went to the Imperial Hotel, just down Janpath Road from Parliament, that had served as Queen Victoria's Diplomatic Guest House.
+As it was now 5:00 pm tea time, we went to The Imperial HoteI, just down Janpath Road from Parliament, that during the British Raj had served as Queen Victoria's Diplomatic Guest House. ...The glass-encapsulated